realcopacetic/skin.copacetic/README.md

 ### Changelog
 ---
-**1.5.2**
-- Fixed a bug in translations file https://github.com/realcopacetic/skin.copacetic/issues/183
+**1.5.4**
+- Improved animations for gridview border
-- Fixed slides for Grid Horizontal layout
+- Fixed label for visualisation layout in skin settings
-- Added visibility condition to seek label https://github.com/realcopacetic/skin.copacetic/issues/187 Still to do:
+- Fixed stripview variable label in global search https://github.com/realcopacetic/skin.copacetic/issues/181 Still to do:
+-----background colour when going to info from billboard homescreen widget
+-----colour of clock when going from light background to shutdownmenu
+-----different animation times for breadcrumb and content on home widgets

 ---- Infoscreen transitions
 ---- Grid small and horizontal - with MusicPlayer widget
 --- checkmarks/fades for other views?